 Device: Cathode ray television and VHS videorecorder

-Description: Film controls its own narrative
+Description: Prototype for a film that controls its own narrative

 Video length: 50"